59Frames/59frames.ds.lando/README.md

 A simple terminal util to create your own java console commands.

-## Getting Started

-Currently, lando is running on Java 11 but I will add downward compatibility within a few weeks.

 ### Installing

 1. Download the Jar file from our [releases](https://github.com/59Frames/59frames.ds.lando/releases)